aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/shape-geometry-and-positioning-in-slides/getting-effective-light-rig-data/_index.md

 Before we dive into integrating light rig data, it's essential to have the Aspose.Slides API properly set up in your .NET project.
 Follow these steps:

-1. Download Aspose.Slides: Begin by downloading the latest version of Aspose.Slides from the [official download link](https://releases.aspose.com/slides/net/).
+1. Download Aspose.Slides: Begin by downloading the latest version of Aspose.Slides from the [ download link](https://releases.aspose.com/slides/net/).

 2. Install the NuGet Package: Open your project in Visual Studio and install the Aspose.Slides NuGet package using the Package Manager Console:
    ```bash